knoxydev/rustix-vcs/docs/README.md

 ## Installation

-You can download the .exe file or the source code on the page at the link - github.com/nkr413/rustix-vcs/releases
+You can download the .exe file or the source code on the [releases page](github.com/nkr413/rustix-vcs/releases)

 ## Usage